coracle-social/coracle/ROADMAP.md

 # Current

 - [ ] Feeds load forever if a modal is open
-- [ ] Support other list types
+- [ ] Support other list types than 30001
-- [ ] Use vida to stream development
 - [ ] Fix connection management stuff.
 Have GPT help
 - [ ] Add preview proxy thing
 - [ ] White-labeled